-Wash the tomatoes and cut off the top
+Wash the tomatoes and cut off the top.

-Add a generous pinch of oregano, a pinch of pepper, and taste to adjust the salt if necessary
+Add a generous pinch of oregano, a pinch of pepper and taste to adjust the salt if necessary.

-Fill the tomatoes with this mixture
+Fill the tomatoes with this mixture.

-Serve the tomatoes almost warm
+Serve the tomatoes slightly warm.

 Knife